lu-jeremy/lu-jeremy/README.md

 # Hello there!

 I am an undergraduate student studying computer science & artificial intelligence at Purdue University.
+I am currently developing research in 3D reconstruction, image-to-image translation, and graphics rendering using CUDA accelerated software and generative AI.
+Feel free to reach out if there are any inquiries or ideas regarding this or in general!

 ## Research Projects